 Data Science vs. Data Analytics: Which One is Right For You?

 Typically, Data scientists are much more technical, requiring a mathematical mindset, and Data Analysts take on a statistical and analytical approach.
 From a career perspective, the role of a Data Analyst is more of an entry-level position.
 Aspirants with a strong background in statistics and programming can bag Data Analyst jobs in companies.

 Usually, when hiring Data Analysts, recruiters prefer candidates who have 2-5 years of industry experience.
 On the contrary, Data Scientists are seasoned experts having more than ten years of experience.

 When talking about the salary, both Data Science and Data Analytics pay extremely well.
 The average salary of Data Scientists in India ranges between Rs.
 8,13,500 – 9,00,000, while that of a Data Analyst is Rs.
 4,24,400 – 5,04,000.
 And the best part about choosing to build a career in Data Science or Data Analytics is that their career trajectory is positive, continually scaling up.
 Read more on data scientist salary in India.

+Here are the differences between data science and data analytics.
 To conclude, even though Data Science and Data Analytics tread on similar lines, here’s a fair share of differences between Data Analyst and Data Scientist job roles.
 And the choice between these two largely depends on your interests and career goals.